One of the newest birding festivals in Arizona

 But feathered fliers are not the only aviators that make Yuma famous.
 The first airplane ever to land in the state of Arizona touched down in Yuma on October 25, 1911.
 A statue of the early pilot, Robert G. Fowler, commemorates the landing spot.
 It is recognized as the Yuma Landing Historic Site Landmark.
 In fact, the headquarters for the Yuma Bird Nature and History Festival are located in the Bob Fowler Building built at the spot where Fly Boy Fowler landed his biplane.
 (195 S 4th Avenue.)

-After checking in to the Yuma Bird, Nature & History Festival at headquarters, we walked next door to the Yuma Landing Bar & Grill to peek at the historical photos and aviation memorabilia displayed inside.
+After checking in to the Yuma Bird, Nature and History Festival at headquarters, we walked next door to the Yuma Landing Bar & Grill to peek at the historical photos and aviation memorabilia displayed inside.
 It’s like a mini-museum with beer on tap.

 And so, you guessed it: one of the workshops was entitled…